Week of 4/19/26:Made New in Christ

 The gospel does not decorate the old life - it creates a new one.

-When Saul meets Jesus on the Damascus road, a persecutor becomes a preacher, a heart of stone becomes a heart of flesh.
+When Saul meets Jesus on the Damascus road, a persecutor becomes a preacher, a heart of stone becomes a heart of flesh (Ezekiel 36:26-27).
 The same power that spoke light into darkness now speaks grace and mercy into the human soul.

-In Romans 5–6, Paul explains this mystery: those who are in Christ are no longer slaves to sin but alive to righteousness.
-Grace does not excuse sin - it replaces it with freedom.
+In Romans 5–6, Paul explains this mystery: those who are in Christ by faith are no longer slaves to sin but alive to righteousness.
+Grace does not excuse sin - it puts it to death on the Cross.
 The Christian life is not a self-improvement project; it is a Spirit-empowered rebirth.
+We were buried with Christ in baptism and raised with him from the dead.
+His death is our death, his life is our life.
+We walk in newness of life because we have died to sin and have freedom in Christ.

 We do not build a new identity; we receive one.